Brendhon/bytebank-pro/.github/instructions/testing_guidelines.instructions.md

 ---

-## 13\.
-Testando Diretivas Personalizadas
+## 13. Testing Custom Directives

-- Crie um componente de teste que utilize a diretiva e verifique se a diretiva aplica as mudanças esperadas no DOM.
+- Create a test component that uses the directive and verify that the directive applies the expected changes to the DOM.

   ```typescript
   describe('HighlightDirective', () => {